 Community facilities provide places and spaces for residents and visitors to come together and participate in a range of passive and active recreation and community activities.
 The variety of activities provided on the Kāpiti Coast is wide ranging as are the facilities that support them.
 This creates a rich social fabric within the community that encourages connectedness, vibrancy and resilience.
+There is unequivocal evidence that participation in sport and recreation acitvities have significant health benefits incuding reduction in rates of cardio-vascular disease and improvements in mental health.

-The Kāpiti Coast District Council supports community facilities through direct provision, leasing of Council land and/or buildings to community groups and the allocation of grants, rates remission, reserve land-user charges and subsidised rent.
+The Kāpiti Coast District Council supports community facilities through direct provision, leasing of Council land and/or buildings to community groups and the allocation of grants, rates remission, reserve land-user charges and subsidised rent2.
 The Council also has a key role in providing strategic leadership and coordination of facility development and sustainability across the district.